lenny0702/vim-sftp-sync-inPython/README.md

 If you have some shell script in the remote server needed to run to deploy the project, just configure it in .vimrc, and type "\run" in vim, it will be done.

-Part of the plugin is written in Python, and worked well on Windows(Local machine is Windows, and the remote server is linux).
+Part of the plugin is written in Python, and work well on Windows(Local machine is Windows, and the remote server is linux).

 Installation
 ----